NREL-Sienna/InfrastructureSystems.jl/docs/src/index.md

 ### Installation

-The latest stable release of PowerSystems can be installed using the Julia package manager with
+The latest stable release of `InfrastructureSystems.jl` can be installed using the Julia package manager with

 ```Julia
 ] add InfrastructureSystems